stefanradev93/BayesFlow/README.md

 - A rich collection of neural network architectures
 - Multi-Backend Support: [PyTorch](https://github.com/pytorch/pytorch), [TensorFlow](https://github.com/tensorflow/tensorflow), [JAX](https://github.com/google/jax), and [NumPy](https://github.com/numpy/numpy)

-BayesFlow is designed to be a flexible and efficient tool, enabling rapid statistical inference after a potentially longer simulation-based training phase.
+BayesFlow is designed to be a flexible and efficient tool that enables rapid statistical inference fueled by continuous progress in generative AI and Bayesian inference.

 ## Install